 First screen is just the dock

 The first home screen that I have is really just the apps I have on the dock as I keep everything else on the second screen.
 These are the key apps that I cannot live without and spend most of my time in.
 They’re Twitter, Spotify, Gmail, and Safari.
 Twitter is almost always open and an addiction of sorts.
-Spotify I keep a tap away for exercise purposes.
+Spotify I keep a tap away for exercise purposes, I was able to get a promo from spotipromo.com so at the end I don’t mind paying some extra bucks.
 Gmail is there because well email doesn’t stop.
 Safari is basically a proxy for Google search.
 I don’t go direct to many websites.
 If I do, they’re in my RSS reader.

 The apps on my home screen / second screen